 Refueling of your stove should be done while there is still a good layer of embers.
-Spread the embers over the base grate, with most towards the front of the stove.
-Place pieces of wood equivalent to about 1,8 kg on top of the embers perpendicular to the door.
-See fig. 5.
+Distribute-the embers with the majority of them to the front.
+Place pieces of wood equivalent to about 1,2 kg on top of the embers perpendicular to the door.
 Now open the combustion air completely.
 If the stove and/or chimney cools down too much, it may be necessary to have the door ajar.